Health Information and Tools > Patient Care Handouts > Stapedectomy: What to Expect at Home

 • For 1 week after surgery, avoid sudden head movements and bending over.
 These actions may cause dizziness.

 • For 4 weeks or until your doctor says it is okay, avoid lifting anything that would make you strain.
-This may include a child, heavy grocery bags and milk containers, a heavy briefcase or backpack, cat litter or dog food bags, or a vacuum cleaner.
+This may include a child, heavy grocery bags, and milk containers.
+You will also need to avoid strenuous activities, such as bicycle riding and jogging until your doctor says it's okay.

 • Do not fly in an airplane, swim, scuba dive, or play contact sports until your doctor says it is okay.
 These activities could prevent your ear from healing correctly.

 • Do not get water in your ear for 4 to 6 weeks or until your doctor says it is okay.
-When you take a shower or bath, use a soft silicone earplug or plug your ear with a cotton ball lightly coated in petroleum jelly to keep water out.
+When you take a shower or bath, plug your ear with a cotton ball lightly coated in petroleum jelly to keep water out.
 Do not use plastic earplugs that go into the ear canal.

 • Ask your doctor when you can drive again.

 • Most people are able to go back to work or their normal routine in about 1 week.
-But if your job requires strenuous activity or heavy lifting, you may need to take up to 4 weeks off.
+But if your job requires strenuous activity or heavy lifting, you may need to take more time off.

 Diet